 The sinonasal tract is an area of the head that includes the nasal cavity (the inside of the nose) and the paired paranasal sinuses (small air-filled surrounding the nasal cavity).
 The paranasal sinuses include the maxillary sinus, frontal sinus, ethmoid sinus, and sphenoid sinus.

-The inside of the nasal cavity and the sinuses are lined by specialized epithelial cells that form a barrier called the epithelium.
+The inside of the nasal cavity and paranasal sinuses are lined by specialized epithelial cells that form a barrier called the epithelium.
 The tissue underneath the epithelium is called stroma and it is made up of blood vessels and small round structures called glands that make a substance called mucin.
 The epithelium and underlying stroma combine to create a layer of tissue called sinonasal mucosa.